Loading

 Meeting the emotional needs of people living with dementia

-Meeting the emotional needs of people living with dementia can be hard.
+Meeting the emotional needs of people living with dementia can be challenging.

 Often a person can have trouble expressing themselves, which may lead to frustration as a result.
-The best thing to remember is that each person is an individual, and all behaviour is a means of communication, how you respond in any situation should be personal to the individual – this is often called person-centred approach, or personally tailored care.
+The best thing to remember is that each person is an individual, and that all communication comes in many forms.
+How you respond in any situation should be personal to the individual – this is often called person-centred approach, or personally tailored care.

 For example, someone could be asking to see a relative who is no longer alive, and it is hard to know how best to respond when you don’t want to upset or challenge the person who may be living with a different sense of reality.
 Telling the blatant truth could cause significant distress.
 Distracting them could also leave the person more confused and frustrated.